 A former Secret Service agent grudgingly begins an assignment to protect a pop idol who’s threatened by a crazed fan.
 At first, the safety-obsessed bodyguard and the self-indulgent diva totally clash.
 But before long, all that tension sparks fireworks of another sort, and the bodyguard is torn between duty and romance.

-That’s our top 9 romantic movies!
+That’s our top 9 romantic films!

 Think we’ve missed any out, or not included your favourite romantic movie?
 Then let us know in the comments below.
-Make sure you take a look at more of our articles here and come and tell us your thoughts on Facebook and Twitter.

 You can read more of our articles here.